 2. Maintain a complete indexed record of all applications and licenses issued, renewed, terminated, cancelled, revoked or suspended under this chapter, including timely notation of any judicial disposition on appeal, for a period of not less than seven years.

-3. Furnish a certified copy of any license issued or an affidavit that no license exists or that a license has been cancelled or suspended including information as to the status on appeal of such cancellation or suspension, upon receipt of the prescribed fee, and such certified copy shall be received in all courts and elsewhere as prima facie evidence of the facts stated therein.
-The registrar shall also furnish certified copies of license bonds or cash deposit certificates upon receipt of the prescribed fee.
-Fees charged pursuant to this paragraph shall be at a rate of ten dollars per hour, except that the minimum fee charged pursuant to this paragraph shall be ten dollars.
+3. Furnish a certified copy of any license issued or an affidavit that no license exists or that a license has been cancelled or suspended, including information as to the status on appeal of such a cancellation or suspension, on receipt of the prescribed fee, and that certified copy or affidavit shall be received in all courts and elsewhere as prima facie evidence of the facts stated therein.
+The registrar shall also furnish certified copies of license bonds or cash deposit certificates on receipt of the prescribed fee.
+Fees charged pursuant to this paragraph are $10 per hour, except that the minimum fee charged pursuant to this paragraph is $10.

 4. Employ such deputies, investigators and assistants subject to title 41, chapter 4, article 4, and procure such equipment and records, as are necessary to enforce this chapter.
 With respect to the enforcement of section 32-1164, the registrar or the registrar's investigators are vested with the authority to issue a citation to any violators of this chapter in accordance with section 13-3903.
 When the registrar or the registrar's investigators conduct investigations they are authorized to receive criminal history record information from the department of public safety and other law enforcement agencies.

 5. Make rules the registrar deems necessary to effectually carry out the provisions and intent of this chapter.
 Such rules shall include the adoption of minimum standards for good and workmanlike construction.
-In the adoption of such rules of minimum standards, the registrar shall be guided by established usage and procedure as found in the construction business in this state.
-If the rules of minimum standards adopted by the registrar are in any manner inconsistent with a building or other code of the state, a county, city or other political subdivision or local authority of the state, compliance with such code shall constitute good and workmanlike construction for the purposes of this chapter.
+In adopting such rules of minimum standards, the registrar shall be guided by established usage and procedure as found in the construction business in this state.
+If the rules of minimum standards adopted by the registrar are in any manner inconsistent with a building or other code of this state, a county, city or other political subdivision or local authority of this state, compliance with such code shall constitute good and workmanlike construction for the purposes of this chapter.

 6. Apply the following to proposed rule changes:

-(a) The registrar of contractors, at the time the registrar files notice of proposed rule change with the secretary of state in compliance with title 41, chapter 6, shall mail to each trade association that qualifies in accordance with subdivision (b), and any other individual holding a bona fide contractor's license who qualifies in accordance with subdivision (b), a copy of the notice of proposed rule change.
+(a) The registrar of contractors, at the time the registrar files notice of proposed rule change with the secretary of state in compliance with title 41, chapter 6, shall mail to each trade association that qualifies in accordance with subdivision (b) of this paragraph, and any other individual holding a bona fide contractor's license who qualifies in accordance with subdivision (b) of this paragraph, a copy of the notice of proposed rule change.

-(b) Every trade association in this state allied with the contracting business that files a written request that a notice be mailed to it and shows that the association has an interest in the rules of the registrar of contractors shall receive a copy thereof, as set forth in subdivision (a).
-Such filing of a request shall be made every two years during the month of January, and it shall contain information as to the nature of the association and its mailing address.
+(b) Every trade association in this state allied with the contracting business that files a written request that a notice be mailed to it and shows that the association has an interest in the rules of the registrar of contractors shall receive a copy thereof, as set forth in subdivision (a) of this paragraph.
+Such filing of a request may be made every two years, and it shall contain information as to the nature of the association and its mailing address.
 Any duly licensed contractor who files a written request shall receive a copy of the proposed rule changes in accordance with this paragraph.
-Each such request shall be made every two years during the month of January.
+Each such request may be made every two years.

 7. Prepare and furnish decals and business management books when deemed advisable by the registrar.
 A reasonable fee may be charged for such decals and business management books.

-8. Refer criminal violations of this chapter committed by persons previously named on a license which has been revoked to the appropriate law enforcement agency or prosecuting authority.
+8. Refer criminal violations of this chapter to the appropriate law enforcement agency or prosecuting authority.

 B. The registrar may develop and institute programs to do any of the following: